PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 It is proposed that the OpenHW Group Hardware TG acts as a "virtual customer" to exercise the compiler as it is developed.
 In particular:

 - the CVA6 project will exercise the multi-XLEN and core functionality of the compiler in the CVA6 verification flow;
-- the CV32E40P project will exercise the support of CV32E40P-specific extensions.
+- the CV32E40P project may exercise the support of CV32E40P-specific extensions.

 In addition, while the tool chain will have been thoroughly tested, it will benefit from the OpenHW Group Hardware TG being able to use it with their reference applications.

 ## Summary of requirements

+The requirements for the CVA6 platform are captured in ...
-The requirements are captured in the [OpenHW Group CV32E40P User Manual](https://core-v-docs-verif-strat.readthedocs.io/projects/cv32e40p_um/en/latest/).
+The requirements for the CV32E40P platoform are captured in the [OpenHW Group CV32E40P User Manual](https://core-v-docs-verif-strat.readthedocs.io/projects/cv32e40p_um/en/latest/).

 ## Explanation of why OpenHW should do this project

 A processor is only useful with a robust, up-to-date, proven compiler tool chain.
 CORE-V, being a strict RISC-V derivative can use a standard RISC-V compiler tool chain, but in these circumstances will not be able to take advantage of any of the extended ISA features of the CORE-V processors.
 This project will provide a baseline tool chain allowing these extensions to be used, albeit without optimization, from the CORE-V tool chain.

+Furthermore, the licensing scheme of LLVM (Apache license) makes it particularly appealing to industrial players.
+Because it does not require the disclosure of compiler source code, chip manufacturers and system integrators can better protect their differentiating Intellectual Property assets.
+This licensing scheme also creates additional opportunities for software companies which can provide high added-value services in the area of compiler tuning for hardware/system-centric companies.

 ## Industry landscape